Patrons, Ambassadors, Trustees

 Alongside her business career, Kate has established numerous charitable causes including the award winning Dreamgirls and Positive Image, aimed at inspiring confidence in young people.
 Kate is a champion for women in business, sports and media, winning numerous awards including Marketing Society’s Marketer of the Year, Tesco’s Enterprising Mum of the Year, and Entrepreneur of the Year at the Creme de la Creme Awards.

-Emily currently works as a Policy Advisor in the Cabinet Office.
-She has mentored unemployed young people in the Westminster area and has volunteered with the UK Youth Parliament and various NGOs, including Oxfam and the Fairtrade Foundation.
-She has a first degree in Social Policy and Government from London School of Economics and a Masters in EU International Relations and Diplomacy.
+Emily currently works as a Sustainable Finance Manager in HSBC, having previously held numerous positons in Cabinet Office and the Department of Energy and Climate Change in the UK Civil Service.
+Alongside her day job, she has mentored unemployed young people in London, volunteered with the UK Youth Parliament and volunteered for various charities, including Oxfam and the Fairtrade Foundation.
+She has a first degree in Social Policy with Government from London School of Economics and a Masters in EU International Relations and Diplomacy.

 MICHAEL ABIODUN OLATOKUN